 Moreover, you will need to be in your opponent’s half.
 If you were in your team’s own half before the goalkeeper performed the drop kick, you will not be called offside as well!

 The offside rule is an extremely complicated rule that you may still be struggling to understand.
-Hopefully, this article will help you to understand it slightly better!

 Are you passionate about football and want to earn some side income?